Prosecutors blast 'Manafort’s lies' in closing arguments against ex-Trump campaign chairman

 “Mr. Manafort lied to keep more money when he had it, and lied to get more money when he didn’t ...
 This is a case about Mr. Manafort’s lies,” prosecutor Greg Andres said.

-Manafort, 69, is facing tax evasion and bank fraud charges after being accused of hiding income earned from his Ukrainian work from the IRS.
+Manafort, 69, is facing tax evasion and bank fraud charges after being accused of hiding income earned from his Ukrainian political work from the IRS.
 He’s also accused of fraudulently obtaining millions in bank loans.

 He has pleaded not guilty to the charges.

 Andres said the testimony over the last two weeks shows Manafort hid money in foreign bank accounts to spend on luxury items and real estate.

+“The government asks you to return the only verdict that is consistent with the evidence, which is guilty on all charges,” Andres said.

 He also told the jury Manafort “filed false tax returns” for five years, from 2010 to 2014.

 DEFENSE RESTS WITHOUT CALLING MANAFORT TO TESTIFY